-Halloween is just around the corner.
+Halloween is here again.
 Year after year, you decorate your house with ghoulish glee and proudly wear your badge as the most festive in the neighborhood.

 But this year, you’re selling your house.
 Can you celebrate without turning off potential buyers?